2bt/vgm-player/README.md

 The Yamaha sound chips are emulated via [ymfm](https://github.com/aaronsgiles/ymfm).

-For the YM2203, there is also [an alternative implementation](src/ym2203.hpp) which can be enabled via `-s`.
+For the YM2203, there is also an alternative implementation which can be enabled via `-s`.
-It is not very accurate, but the code is simple and it sounds not too bad IMO.
+It is not trying to be super accurate, but it sounds not too bad IMO and the code is very simple.
-I have each voice a different panning to make it sound more interesting.
+I gave each voice a different panning to make it sound more interesting.
+Check out the code [here](src/ym2203.hpp).

 There are some really great soundtracks out there for the YM2203, e.g.
 [EVE Burst Error](https://vgmrips.net/packs/pack/eve-burst-error-nec-pc-9801),